pmadruga/ds-jobindex/reports/blogpost_engine.md

 - Don't load data in memory
 - Improve model performance assessment
 - Distinguish English from Danish
-- Descriptions are not representative
+- Descriptions are not representative (represent noise)
+- TFIDF depends on direct search

 Conclusion